This post contains affiliate links.

 The trip to Glendalough is a gorgeous one.
 If you’re lucky enough to have a car you’ll be able to jump out and see the countryside without having to go very far from Dublin.
 There are also a couple of hotels and a hostel right across the street from the ruins if you’re interested in spending the night.
 This is ideal for photographers who want to catch that blue hour sky.
 Obviously, I’ve not stayed in any of these yet, but I can certainly see the appeal!

 Its proximity to Dublin makes Glendalough an excellent day trip, one that I highly recommend.
 If possible try to go during the week when there will be fewer people.
 And if you aren’t afraid of getting wet you’ll practically have the place to yourself if you go while it’s raining!
 As I said at the start, the wheelchair situation there is a little bit rocky.
-I’ll go into more detail on that in a future blog post.
+I’ll go into more detail here.
+If you’d like to explore more of Ireland see what our friends at Your Irish Adventure have been getting up to.